-Vitamins are nutrients that our body needs for normal physiological operation.
+Vitamins are essential nutrients that our body needs for normal physiological operation.

 We need vitamins in our diet because our bodies can’t produce them in sufficient amounts to meet our Referenced Daily Intake (RDI).
 So, these are called essential nutrients.
 Source of these nutrients can be from animal and plant foods and some dietary supplements.

 There are 13 vitamins that our body essentially needs, A, C, D, E, K and B vitamins B1, (Thiamine), B2 (Riboflavin), B3 (Niacin), B5 (Pantothenic Acid), B6 (Pyroxidine), B7 (Biotin), B9 (Folate) and B12 (Cobalamin).
 Vitamins can be of two forms.
-Fat soluble which dissolve in fats and oils and water soluble which can dissolve in water.
+Fat-soluble which dissolve in fats and oils and water-soluble which can dissolve in water.
 Vitamins A, D, E and K are Fat soluble while other nine are water soluble.
-Vitamin B12 is the only water soluble nutrient that is stored in liver.
-Excess fat soluble nutrients are stored in body’s fatty tissues while excess water soluble vitamins can be removed from your body through urine and so must be replenished regularly.
+Vitamin B12 is the only water-soluble nutrient that is stored in the liver.
+Excess fat-soluble nutrients are stored in body’s fatty tissues while excess water-soluble vitamins can be removed from your body through urine and so must be replenished regularly.

-Vitamin B1: Vitamin B1, referred as Thiamine, is used to maintain heart and nerve function.
+Vitamin B1: Vitamin B1, referred to as Thiamine, is used to maintain heart and nerve function.
 It helps in digestion of the food and extracting the energy from the food.
-Vitamin B1 is a water soluble and is used in every cell of the body.
+Vitamin B1 is water-soluble and is used in every cell of the body.
 The main sources of Thiamine are rice, Nuts, fish, lean pork, etc. The deficiency of Vitamin B1 can cause muscle weakness, fatigue, enlarged heart, nerve damage, etc.

 Vitamin B9: Vitamin B9, also called Folate, helps prevent premature aging, aids in Red Blood Cell formation and circulation.
 The vital function of vitamin B9 is to help in fetal growth.
-Folate is found in several plant and animal foods.
+Folate is found in several plants and animal foods.
 The main source of vitamin B9 is Beans, green leafy vegetables, cauliflower, beets, broccoli, citrus fruits.
 The deficiency of B9 includes weakness, hemolytic anemia, weight loss.
-In pregnant woman vitamin B9 deficiency can cause serious or fatal birth defects.
+In a pregnant woman, vitamin B9 deficiency can cause serious or fatal birth defects.

-Vitamin B12: Vitamin B12, called Cobalamin, is the most crucial vitamin of B12 family.
-It helps in DNA synthesis, neurological function and Red Blood Cell formation.
-As per RDI, average adult should consume 2.4 micro grams a day.
+Vitamin B12: Vitamin B12, called Cobalamin, is the most crucial vitamin of the B12 family.
+It helps in DNA synthesis, neurological function, and Red Blood Cell Formation.
+As per RDI, the average adult should consume 2.4 micrograms a day.
 Vitamin B12 can’t be synthesized within the body by itself, so we should take proper supplements.
 The source of Cobalamin includes beef, poultry, dairy products, ham, lamb, etc. The deficiency of vitamin B12 can cause numbness, difficulty walking, weakness, fatigue, difficulty thinking.

-Vitamin D: Some people call vitamin D as sunshine vitamin, is a fat soluble vitamin where making ourselves exposed to sunlight can get maximum out of it.
+Vitamin D: Some people call vitamin D as the sunshine vitamin is a fat-soluble vitamin where making ourselves exposed to sunlight can get maximum out of it.
 Vitamin D helps in calcium absorption to the bones.
 Its prominent for developing strong bones.
-It aids in cell replication and autoimmune condition.
-Sources of vitamin D includes cod liver oil, salmon, tuna, egg yolk, mushrooms, etc. The deficiency of vitamin D causes weakened immune system, cancer, autoimmune disease.
+It aids in cell replication and an autoimmune condition.
+Sources of vitamin D include cod liver oil, salmon, tuna, egg yolk, mushrooms, etc. The deficiency of vitamin D causes a weakened immune system, cancer, autoimmune disease.

-Vitamin E: Vitamin E is fat soluble nutrient that prevents oxidation of bad cholesterol.
-It plays an important role in maintenance of cardiac and skeletal muscle.
+Vitamin E: Vitamin E is a fat-soluble nutrient that prevents oxidation of bad cholesterol.
+It plays an important role in the maintenance of cardiac and skeletal muscle.
 Vitamin E can help prevent heart diseases and hypertension.
-The various sources of vitamin E include wheat germ oil, nuts, fruits and grains.
-The deficiency of vitamin E is rarely observed but little affect on skin disease but there is no conclusive evidence though.
+The various sources of vitamin E include wheat germ oil, nuts, fruits, and grains.
+The deficiency of vitamin E is rarely observed but little effect on skin disease but there is no conclusive evidence though.

-People taking supplements should care about not taking more than prescribed dose.
+People taking supplements should care about not taking more than the prescribed dose.

 “All About Vitamins & Minerals\” By Ryan Andrews retrieved from https://www.precisionnutrition.com/all-about-vitamins-minerals